 Surrounded by 70 acres of lush tropical gardens, the Hana-Maui Resort is an upscale, family-friendly resort located on the beach and offers spectacular views from sunrise to sunset.

-Despite it catering to families, it’s easy to escape it all here.
-Treat you and your significant other to a Swedish massage, hydrotherapy, or body treatment at The Spa at Travaasa, or have a romantic dinner for two at the onsite restaurant, Hana Ranch Restaurant, boasting epic ocean views.
+And despite the fact that it’s a family-friendly hotel, it’s easy to escape it all here.
+Treat you and your honey to a Swedish massage, hydrotherapy, or body treatment at The Spa at Travaasa, or have a romantic dinner for two at the onsite restaurant, Hana Ranch Restaurant, boasting epic ocean views.

 The resort also has dine-in options for those who prefer having all the romance in their private suite.
-In addition, if you want to cut loose from technology, some rooms were designed with as little technology as possible and don’t even have a clock or TV!
+And if you want to cut loose from technology, some rooms are designed with as little technology as possible and don’t even have a clock or TV!

 Feel like upping your experience by heading outdoors?
 Outdoor activities include horseback riding, canoeing, stand-up paddleboarding, bamboo pole fishing, Hawaiian net throwing, and bicycle rides.